If you lose your cell phone or it is stolen, all your information saved in WhatsApp

-(messages, photos, videos, etc.) will fall into the hands of strangers who may misuse it.
+— including messages, photos, videos, etc. — will fall into the hands of strangers.
 Keep in mind that SIM card locking is not enough to close your WhatsApp session.

-How To Disable WhatsApp Account if Phone is Stolen or Lost
+How To Disable WhatsApp Account If Phone Is Stolen or Lost

-In case your phone is stolen or lost, the first thing to do is to call your mobile operator and request the SIM card to be locked.
-If you have the IMEI code, also ask for the cell phone to be locked.
-After you've locked your SIM card, purchase a new phone with the same phone number and activate WhatsApp.
-This will block access to your WhatsApp
+In case your phone is stolen or lost, the first thing that you should do is call your mobile operator and request that your old SIM card be locked.
+If you have your phone's IMEI code, you can also request that the company lock the device itself.

-Another way to close your WhatsApp session on your stolen device is to temporarily deactivate your account.
-To do this, send an email with your phone number, including your country code, to the WhatsApp
+Another way to close your WhatsApp session on your old device is to temporarily deactivate your account.
+To do this, send an email with your phone number (including your country code) to the WhatsApp support team.

 Published by MelissaCCM

-Latest update on February 5, 2017 at 05:05 PM by MelissaCCM.
+Latest update on November 7, 2017 at 01:42 PM by owilson.